Stefan the First-Crowned: Later rule

 After the death of Kaloyan, there was a succession war in Bulgaria.
 Tsar Boril, the most ambitious of the nobles, took the throne and exiled Alexius Slav, Ivan Asen II and Strez (of the Asen family).
 Strez, the first cousin or brother of Boril, took refuge in Serbia, and was warmly welcomed at the court of Stefan II.
 Even though Boril requested the extradition of Strez to Bulgaria with gifts and bribes, Stefan II refused.
 Kaloyan had conquered Belgrade, Braničevo, Niš and Prizren, all of which were claimed by Serbia.
 At the same time, Boril was unable to take military action against Strez and his Serbian patron, as he had suffered a major defeat at the hands of the Latins at Plovdiv.
 Stefan went as far as to become a blood brother with Strez, in order to assure him of his continued favor.

 Andrija Mirosavljević was entitled to the governance of Hum, as the heir of Miroslav of Hum, the uncle of Stefan II, but the Hum nobles chose his brother Petar as Prince of Hum.
-Petar exiled Andrija and Miroslav's widow (the sister of Ban Kulin of Bosnia), and Andrija fled to Rascia, to the court of Stefan II.
+Petar exiled Andrija and Miroslav's widow (the sister of Ban Kulin of Bosnia), and Andrija fled to Serbia, to the court of Stefan II.
 In the meantime, Petar fought successfully with neighbouring Bosnia and Croatia.
 Stefan sided with Andrija and went to war and secured Hum and Popovo field for Andrija sometime after his accession.
 Petar was defeated and crossed the Neretva, continuing to rule the west and north of the Neretva, which had in 1203 been briefly occupied by Andrew II of Hungary.
 Stefan gave the titular and supreme rule of Hum to his son Radoslav, while Andrija held the district of Popovo with the coastal lands of Hum, including Ston.
 By agreement, when Radoslav died, the lands were bound to Andrija.